As if first dates weren’t tricky enough anyway, along comes Covid.

 Generosity, consideration and etiquette are rare qualities these days, it seems, so if you find someone who is offering Cuban cigars – Cohiba cigars even – or a luxury perfume, as well as an impressive bunch of flowers after just a few dates, you might well have “a keeper” on your hands.

 You can certainly have a lot of fun in a brand-new relationship if you keep an open mind and are happy to get stuck into things that are different from your usual experiences.
+Something different could be having a game of pool, with all the pool table accessories.

 Our number one tip for your new first date though has to be, “relax and enjoy it.”